eProsima/Fast-DDS-docs/docs/installation/configuration/cmake_options.rst

 Test options
 ------------

-*eProsima *Fast DDS** comes with a full set of tests for continuous integration.
+*eProsima Fast DDS* comes with a full set of tests for continuous integration.
 The types of tests are: unit tests, black-box tests, performance tests, profiling tests, and XTypes tests.
 The building and execution of these tests is specified by the *Fast DDS* CMake options shown in the table below.

-Moreover, *Fast DDS* tests are implemented using the GoogleTest framework.
-To run the tests it is required to enable this framework using the :class:`GTEST_INDIVIDUAL` option.
-The configuration of the installation directories is also allowed as indicated in the following table.

 .. list-table::
     :header-rows: 1